miku/solrbulk/README.md

   you will be limited by the network.
 The solution is two-fold: batching and multi-threading. (http://lucidworks.com/blog/high-throughput-indexing-in-solr/)

-solrbulk expects as input a file with **line-delimited JSON** (ldj).
-Each line represents a single record. solrbulk takes care of reformatting the documents into the bulk JSON format, that [SOLR understands](https://wiki.apache.org/solr/UpdateJSON).
+solrbulk expects as input a file with [line-delimited JSON](http://en.wikipedia.org/wiki/Line_Delimited_JSON).
+Each line represents a single document. solrbulk takes care of reformatting the documents into the bulk JSON format, that [SOLR understands](https://wiki.apache.org/solr/UpdateJSON).

 solrbulk will send documents in batches and in parallel.
 The number of documents